sbfp/sbfp.github.io-old/about.md

 Hi my name is Søren Flø Larsen.
 I'm a programmer, solution architect and tech geek.

-Currently I work at [Bankdata](http://bankdata.dk/en), a large financial company severing IT and solutions to 11 banks in Denmark.
+Currently I work at [Bankdata](http://bankdata.dk/en), a large financial company delivering IT and solutions to 11 banks in Denmark.

 As a **programmer** I mainly write in Java, but I also do COBOL (Yes, I’m one of the dinosaurs), HTML, CSS and Javascript.